Do Cats Get Their Feelings Hurt?

 If you have been leaving your cat home alone more than usual, you might be hurting their feelings.

-Cats are social creatures, and most domestic cats love to interact with their owner or family member.
-This may be through cuddling, grooming, playtime or just being near to us.
+Cats are social creatures.
+Most domestic cats love interacting with their human family members.
+This may be through cuddling, grooming, playtime, or just being near us.
 It’s important to spend time with your cat, forge a strong bond with them, and invest in their happiness and well-being.

 6. Boredom